zhya215/book2/learning/week7/pokemon.md

 // TODO: add code to visualize the attack points in descending order as a
 // series of horizontal bar charts (with labels)

+// TODO: add code to visualize the attack points as a series of horizontal bar
+// charts (with labels), and using the brightness of red to represent defense
+// points

 {% endscript %}